Retrospek/Ascendr/README.md

 # Ascendr

 Ascendr is a climbing simulation environment built on top of [Gymnasium](https://gymnasium.farama.org/).
-The project provides a physics-based simulation where a climber interacts with holds on a climbing wall.
+The project provides a (someday lol) physics-based simulation where a climber interacts with holds on a climbing wall.
 Whether you're experimenting with reinforcement learning algorithms like DQN or just want to play manually, Ascendr offers a versatile platform for climbing simulation.

 https://github.com/user-attachments/assets/359016dd-8d1a-49f2-9488-fc55400a9da7